sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 ### Models

-Our model selection progresses from simpler models, frequently employed in the financial literature (TODO:cite), to more advanced architectures.
+Our model selection progresses from simpler models, frequently employed in the financial literature (<d-cite key="arthur1995complexity, andersen1999forecasting, 10.1257/0895330041371321, hamilton2002model, athey2019machine, kalamara2022making, 10.1257/jel.20181020, masciandaro2021monetary"></d-cite>), to more advanced architectures.
 This progression serves two purposes:
 1. Achieving positive results with simpler models provides a stronger evidence for the predictive signal of narratives.
 2. It allows us to build upon existing research in Narrative Economics, which is primarily rooted in finance and often utilizes relatively simple models, before exploring more advanced NLP approaches.

-**Financial models:** these include traditional ML models (e.g., Linear Regression, SVM), DA_RNN (TODO:cite), and T5 (TODO:cite) which receives financial input in a text format.
+**Financial models:** these include traditional ML models (e.g., Linear Regression, SVM), DA-RNN (<d-cite key="qin2017dual"></d-cite>), and T5 (<d-cite key="raffel2020exploring"></d-cite>) which receives financial input in a text format.
 Each model is fed with a sequence of historical financial values of the target indicator, either as individual features per day or as a time-series.

 **Textual models:**
 * Daily sentiment: a simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
 Then, we average the scores of individual tweets of the same dates to recive a daily sentiment, and concatenate over a week.